Alimir/wp-ulike/readme.txt

 == Frequently Asked Questions ==

+= Do visitors need to register or login to like content? = No!
+Visitors can like content without registering or logging in.
+You can optionally require login in the settings if you prefer registered users only.

 = Does WP ULike work with any theme? =
 Yes!
 WP ULike is compatible with all WordPress themes that follow coding standards.
 The buttons automatically adapt to your theme's styling.

 = Is WP ULike compatible with other plugins? = Absolutely!
 WP ULike integrates seamlessly with popular plugins including Elementor, BuddyPress, bbPress, WooCommerce, GamiPress, myCRED, and most caching plugins.
 If you encounter any compatibility issues, please let us know!

+= Does WP ULike work with caching plugins? =
+Yes!
+WP ULike is fully compatible with all major caching plugins including WP Rocket, W3 Total Cache, WP Super Cache, LiteSpeed Cache, and others.
+The plugin is optimized for performance and works perfectly with cached content.

+= Can I customize the button appearance? =
+Yes!
+WP ULike offers multiple built-in templates and styles.
+You can customize colors, button text, and styling through the settings panel.
+For advanced customization, you can use custom CSS or the Pro version's premium templates.

 = What's the difference between WP ULike Free and Pro? = The free version includes all essential features: like/dislike buttons, statistics dashboard, customizable templates, auto-display, shortcodes, and full plugin integrations.
 WP ULike Pro adds professional features like advanced analytics with filters, premium templates, user profiles, login/registration forms, social sharing, SEO schema, and REST API access.
 Both versions are fully functional—Pro simply extends your capabilities for more advanced use cases.